Slavery in the Rashidun Caliphate: Tributary slaves

 Slaves were also provided via human tribute and taxation.
 The conquerors could demand human captives to be given to them in the form of tributes or taxation from defeated people, who were asked to deliver members of their own people to the Rashidun conquerors for enslavement.

 North Africa

-Upon conquering Cyrenaica in 642 or 643, Amr ibn al-As fixed the jizyah to be paid by its Berber tribes at 13,000 dinars.
-He also demanded from the Lawata tribe that they should sell to the Arabs a number of their 'sons and daughters' to the value of their share of the total jizyah.
+Upon conquering Cyrenaica in 642 or 643, Amr ibn al-As fixed the jizyah to be paid by its Libyans tribes at 13,000 dinars.
+He also demanded from the Nasamones tribe that they should sell to the Arabs a number of their 'sons and daughters' to the value of their share of the total jizyah.

-When Amr ibn al-As conquered Tripoli in 643, he forced the Jewish and Christian Berbers to give their wives and children as slaves to the Arab army as part of their jizya.
+When Amr ibn al-As conquered Tripoli in 643, he forced the Jewish and Christian Libyan to give their wives and children as slaves to the Arab army as part of their jizya.

 Uqba ibn Nafi would often enslave for himself (and to sell to others) countless Berber girls, "the likes of which no one in the world had ever seen."